Clubs & Activities

 The Cercle Français offers cultural activities after school.
 Students in both 7th and 8th grade may sign up for individual activities based on interest, These activities are based on francophone cultures and include papier maché projects, the baking of French foods, the making of a Carnaval float, etc. Enrollment in French class is not required.

 Each year students audition to perform in a musical production.
 Lead and ensemble roles are performed by students in both grades seven and eight.
 Set design, backstage work, and costuming are only a few of the other aspects of theater production with which students can become involved.
 Parents, teachers and staff are encouraged to participate.
 A more intense final rehearsal schedule is announced later.
 Auditions will be held in December.
-Performances will be April 7th, 8th and 9th.
+Performances will be in March.